Economy of Dubai: Real estate and property

 In July 2019, more than 500 people lost their jobs following an economic downfall observed in the second quarter of 2019, following which Jumeirah Group LLC implemented job cuts.
 Dubai's economy weighs in on its tourism sector.
 Hotel occupancy fell to 67% in the second quarter of 2019, the lowest second-quarter occupancy since 2009.
 JLL predicted at the time that "further declines in performance are expected over the next 12 months before the hotel market recovers on the back of strong visitor arrivals growth associated with Expo 2020."

-As a result of the COVID-19 pandemic, real estate prices and overall demand for property dropped in 2020.
+Due to the COVID-19 pandemic, real estate prices and overall demand for property dropped in 2020.
 Cavendish Maxwell, a realty consultancy, found that apartment prices in Dubai fell 12% from Q1 2019 to Q1 2020.
 In contrast, the estate agent firm Chestertons saw the rental market perform better, with an average decrease of only 1.5% in apartment rental prices in Q1 2020.

-In January 2023, it was reported that Dubai’s property transactions hit a record high by the end 2022, which surpassed the records of the year 2009.
+In January 2023, it was reported that Dubai’s property transactions hit a record high by the end of 2022, which surpassed the records of the year 2009.
 The hike was said to be partly a result of Dubai capitalizing on the Russia-Ukraine crisis.
-Waves of Russian nationals were said to have flooded Dubai to reside and invest their capital into the emirates property market, safeguarding it from the international sanctions.
+Waves of Russian nationals were said to have flooded Dubai to reside and invest their capital into the Emirates property market, safeguarding it from international sanctions.
 Hussain Sajwani, Chairman of DAMAC claimed that an estimated 15% of his customers constituted of Russian nationals.

+Property prices in Dubai increased following the February 2022 Ukraine invasion, as wealthy Russian nationals started making high investments in the Emirati real estate.
+The EU Tax Observatory and Norway’s Centre for Tax Research revealed that Russian Investment in Dubai’s developing and in-development properties since 2022 was around $6.3 billion.
+Knight Frank claimed that Dubai property prices increased 124% since 2020.
+Real estate experts revealed that rising property prices forced British expatriates to search property somewhere else, including nearby places like Ras Al Khaimah.

+In February 2025, it was asserted that Dubai could face issues as its popularity led to increasing tourist arrivals and growing population in the state.
+There was a record hike in real estate transactions and in Emirates Airline bookings.
+Consequently, the congestion in Dubai worsened and property prices also went up.
+In 2024, rental prices increased by 20% in some key resident areas.
+Thomas Edelmann, managing director of the RoadSafetyUAE, said convincing and getting people to Dubai is easier than building the new intersection or highways.